Questions and Answers on African Swine Fever (ASF)

 What do transport companies need to consider if they come from countries where ASF occurs?

-Since the ASF virus is highly resistant, the potential incursion via transport vehicles poses a threat.
-Transport companies returning to Germany from Russia, Belarus, Ukraine or the affected areas of the European Union have to prove that the vehicles were cleaned and disinfected in accordance with EU law.
-If they are unable to show proof thereof, they have to clean and disinfect the vehicles when they arrive at the border, at the latest.
+Since the ASF virus is highly resistant, the potential introduction via transport vehicles poses a threat.
+Transport companies returning to Germany, e.g. from Russia, Belarus, Ukraine or the affected areas of the European Union have to prove that the vehicles have been cleaned and disinfected in accordance with EU law.

-How can hunters help to discover possibly ASF infected wild boar?
+How can hunters help to discover possible cases of ASF in wild boar?

 Wild boar are to be hunted intensively as a preventive measure.
 In addition, hunters should pay special attention to wild boar found dead and send samples to the competent veterinary testing facility.
 Ideally, these samples should consist of blood or spleen; otherwise, samples of other organs or a bone may also be sent in.
-Even putrefying parts can still be tested.
+Even parts that have begun to decompose can still be tested.
 For appropriate sampling, samples should be taken with a swab and transferred into sealable plastic tubes.
 The materials can be obtained from the competent veterinary authority.

 What do hunters need to bear in mind in order to not spread ASF themselves?

 As the blood of infected animals is highly infectious, the materials which came into contact with the blood should be handled with particular care.
-This includes for example boots, cloths, pack frames, knives and clothing.
+This includes, for example, boots, cloths, tubs for transporting game, knives and clothing.

-What happens if ASF is detected in domestic pigs in Germany?
+What happens if ASF is detected in pigs in Germany?

-In case of an outbreak among domestic pig herds, all pigs of the affected herd have to be culled and safely disposed of.
-Large-scale restriction areas, restricted zones, including one restricted area (with a radius of at least three kilometres from the affected holding), and a surveillance zone (with a radius of at least ten kilometres from the affected holding) are being set up.
-Within the restriction areas, the transport of animals and their products from and to the holdings located there is prohibited (exemptions are possible).
-Both domestic pig herds and wild boars are being tested thoroughly in these zones.
+In case of an outbreak among pig herds, all pigs of the affected herd have to be culled and safely disposed of.
+Large-scale restricted zones, including one protection zone (with a radius of at least three kilometres around the affected holding), and a surveillance zone (with a radius of at least ten kilometres around the affected holding) will be set up.
+Within the restricted zones, the transport of animals and their products from and to the holdings located there will be prohibited (exemptions are possible subject to conditions).
+Both pig herds and wild boars are subject to thorough examinations in these zones.

-ASF: Is it still possible to export pigs, pigmeat, pigmeat products, and animal by-products to third countries (i.e. non-EU countries)?
+Is it still possible to export pigs, pigmeat, pigmeat products, and animal by-products to third countries (non-EU countries)?

 A number of veterinary certificates for the export of pigmeat and pigmeat products to third countries require the confirmation that Germany is free from ASF.
-This can currently no longer be confirmed by Germany.
-It depends on the specific regulations in place in third countries at what point the import is prohibited.
+At the moment, Germany is no longer able to provide this confirmation.
+The date from which the import is prohibited depends on the specific regulations in place in third countries.
 Provided that third countries actively inform the BMEL of such an import ban, we will forward this information promptly to associations and the competent authorities in the federal states.
-Therefore, the corresponding information is available from the respective industrial association or the veterinary office.
-If these bodies do not dispose of information for the third country in question, it is suggested that information is requested from the trading partner in the third country on whether the shipment of such goods is still possible.
+Therefore, the corresponding information can be obtained from the respective industrial association or the veterinary office.
+If this information is not available to the bodies for the third country in question, it is suggested that information is requested from the trading partner in the third country on whether the clearance of such goods is still possible.

 After intensive negotiations, some third countries have come to accept the principle of regionalisation.
-Therefore, the export of pigmeat from ASF-free areas in Germany to Bosnia and Herzegovina, Canada, Vietnam, and Singapore, among others, is now possible again.
+Therefore, the export of pigmeat from ASF-free areas in Germany to Bosnia and Herzegovina, Canada, Vietnam, and Singapore, among others, is once again possible.
 Certain third countries, such as Brazil, Argentina, and South Africa, permit exceptions from the complete export ban for treated/processed pigmeat products or products derived from pigs (e.g. gelatine).

-The BMEL does currently not dispose of further information on new trade restrictions applicable to the export of pigmeat and pigmeat products on the grounds of the detection of African swine fever in domestic pigs.
+The BMEL does not currently have any further information on new trade restrictions applicable to the export of pigmeat and pigmeat products on the grounds of the detection of African Swine Fever in kept pigs.

-The BMEL vigorously advocates the continuation of regionalisation negotiations with other trading partners.
+The BMEL strongly advocates the continuation of regionalisation negotiations with other trading partners.